-Students can learn how to draw a bat in their famous resting position, hanging upside down.
+Learn how to draw a bat with an easy step by step tutorial.
 When it is based on simple shapes, students of all ages can enjoy drawing one.

-This book beautifully illustrates how bats use their radar to see at night, and tells of a young bat’s first flight all by himself.
+This book, Nightsong, beautifully illustrates how bats use their radar to see at night, and tells of a young bat’s first flight all by himself.
 Really one of those special books that young students can relate to, and is a great match for this how to draw project.

 Time needed: 1 hour.

-- Draw a center line and one wing.
+- Start with a center line and start one wing.

-- Add a curve.
+- Add a curve to finish the wing.
 Add head and neck.

 - Finish the inside of the ears.